Jaxelr/VueSimpleTemplate/Readme.md

 ## Installation

-To install the template, simply use nuget:
+To install the template, via commandline simply using nuget:

 `dotnet new -i "Vue.Simple.Template::*"`